Thermal mass flow meters excel in measuring and monitoring landfill gas at landfills or solid waste facilities.

 The decay of organic material at solid waste facilities, typically food scraps, waste paper, and cardboard, creates Landfill gas (LFG) at solid waste facilities.
 A collection system at the landfill includes extraction wells and a series of manifolds that connect the central manifold and blower.

-Landfill gas is composed of approximately 50% methane and 50% carbon dioxide.
+Landfill gas comprises approximately 50% methane and 50% carbon dioxide.
 This ratio of gases will change over the landfill’s life and vary from site to site, depending upon its composition.
 Furthermore, the gas composition can change seasonally depending on the weather.

 Measuring Landfill Fuel Gas